 Elementary Education: K-6 Teacher Preparation Concentration, Bachelor of Science

 The Elementary Education major, which leads to a B.S. degree, is intended to provide a strong liberal arts education for future elementary education teachers.
 Core requirements build upon students’ experiences in General Education to provide both breadth and depth in the arts and humanities, English, math, sciences, and social sciences.
-Required courses provide support in each area of the Colorado Content Standards.
-Students are required to select an area of concentration or concentration for an additional 15 hours of study.
-Areas of concentration may be chosen from Art, English, Health, Language and Linguistics, Math, Modern World Languages, Music, Science, and Social Studies.
+Required courses provide support in each area of the Colorado Academic Standards.

-Students completing a major in Elementary Education are required to complete a minor in education and meet all other requirements outlined by the School of Education.
+Students completing a major in Elementary Education are required to complete a minor in education, which will be added to students’ programs once they are fully admitted to Education.
+To complete the program, students must meet all other requirements outlined by the School of Education for traditional licensure programs.

 Program Goals